wicksy/vagrant-openshift/README.md

 deploy_logging: Whether to deploy aggregated logging (EFK stack) (default "false")

 deploy_metrics: Whether to deploy pod metrics collection (Cassandra/Hawkular) (default "false")

+install_containerized: Whether to run containerized OpenShift Origin services (default "true")

+openshift_release: What version of OpenShift Origin (containers) to use (default "3.7.0")
 ```

 The `openshift_ansible_version` can be used to check out an older version of the repository in the event of unresolved issues and problems with